cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ### Question Tree > Tactic

+A Tactic card was clicked to reach this page.
+This page allows picking which Technique under the current Tactic applies.

 ![Screenshot of Question Tree on Tactic to Techniques Page.
 Read the Usage section just below this for a long description](imgs/app/question-tree-tactic.png)\

 #### Usage {.unlisted}